timotejroiko/astrologico-docs/param_planets.md

 ### Simbad Integration
 {:id="simbad"}

-When working with stars and stellar objects, If our database does not contain the object you're looking for, it is possible to retrieve it directly from the simbad database using the following format:
+When working with stars and stellar objects, if our database does not contain the object you're looking for, it is possible to retrieve it directly from the simbad database using any simbad-compatible identifier in the following format:

 | Example | Descripton |
 |---|---|